 Conjunctive query evaluation is known to be computationally intractable in general, and consequently a recurring theme in the study of this problem is the identification of structural properties of conjunctive queries that provide tractability or other computationally desirable behaviors.
-A convenient framework in which to seek such properties is the family of parameterized homomorphism problems $\HOMP{\fancya}$, for classes of relational structures $\fancya$: the problem $\HOMP{\fancya}$ is to decide, given a relational structure $\rela$ from $\fancya$ and another relational structure $\relb$, whether there is a homomorphism from $\rela$ to $\relb$; the parameter here is the first structure $\rela$.
-Studying this problem family amounts to studying conjunctive query evaluation on various sets of conjunctive queries, as it is a classical fact that each boolean conjunctive query $\phi$ can be bijectively represented as a structure $\rela$ in such a way that, for any structure $\relb$, it holds that $\phi$ is true on $\relb$ if and only if $\rela$ admits a homomorphism to $\relb$~\cite{ChandraMerlin77-optimal}.
-Our primary interest is in understanding the interplay between structural properties on the classes $\fancya$ and the complexity behavior of $\HOMP{\fancya}$.
-(We will focus on the case where $\fancya$ has bounded arity, and assume this property throughout this discussion.)
+A well-studied framework in which to seek such properties is the family of parameterized homomorphism problems $\HOMP{\fancya}$, for classes of relational structures $\fancya$: the problem $\HOMP{\fancya}$ is to decide, given a relational structure $\rela$ from $\fancya$ and another relational structure $\relb$, whether there is a homomorphism from $\rela$ to $\relb$; the parameter here is the first structure $\rela$.
+Studying this problem family amounts to studying conjunctive query evaluation on various classes of conjunctive queries, as it is a classical fact that each boolean conjunctive query $\phi$ can be bijectively represented as a structure $\rela$ in such a way that, for any structure $\relb$, it holds that $\phi$ is true on $\relb$ if and only if $\rela$ admits a homomorphism to $\relb$~\cite{ChandraMerlin77-optimal}.
+We will focus on the case where $\fancya$ has bounded arity, and assume this property throughout this discussion.